Debangana-chatterjee/Prodigy-Internship/README.md

 - Females had a much higher survival rate than males.
 - The age distribution is right-skewed, with most passengers in their 20s–30s.
 - Higher fares were associated with a higher likelihood of survival.

 ---
+### Task-3

+**Objective**

+The project focuses on analyzing customer demographic data and banking interactions to derive insights for customer segmentation and marketing strategies.
+It includes exploratory data analysis (EDA), feature engineering, and machine learning to predict customer responses.

+**Key Insights:**

+- Certain customer demographics (age, job type, education level) show higher engagement with the bank's marketing campaigns.
+- The number of previous contacts plays a crucial role in predicting customer response.
+- Duration of Call was the most influential factor in predicting customer response.
+- Customers who had a positive outcome in the previous campaign were more likely to respond positively again
+- The dataset was imbalanced, SMOTE was applied to balance the dataset, leading to improved model performance.
+- The Decision Tree model provided reasonable accuracy of **79%**.
+- The classification report highlighted that precision and recall scores varied significantly between classes.
+- Further fine-tuning or alternative models could improve prediction accuracy.

+---